belle2/basf2/online_book/fundamentals/hep_analyses.rst

 .. note::

         The numbering of "experiment" is rather unique to Belle and Belle II.
-        LHC eperiments, for example, simply count run and experiment number.
+        LHC experiments, for example, simply count run and event number.

-        The use of "experiment" is partly informed our ablity to switch the accelerator at different operating energies and change conditions.
+        This use of "experiment number" is due to our ability to switch the accelerator to different operating energies and change conditions.

 Data taking: on resonance, continuum, cosmics
 ---------------------------------------------